-12.25 We will seek to protect shop fronts which are located within 'Shop Front Character Areas' (figure 12.1).
+12.24 We will seek to protect shop fronts which are located within 'Shop Front Character Areas' (figure 12.1).
 Shop fronts located within this parade have recently been improved and are considered to be high quality and special in character.
 We will seek to protect these shop fronts located within this parade by resisting inappropriate development which would detract and alter their special character.
-In order to provide sufficient protection we will apply an Article 4 Direction on properties located within this parade which will remove 'permitted development rights' to make changes to the shop fronts (and upper levels) and signage.
-This will mean that changes/amendments to shop fronts and signage will require planning permission.
-As 'permitted development rights' have been removed, no planning application fee will be charged.
 The Council will work with the shop keepers within this parade to ensure they have premises which meet their needs whilst still retaining the character of the parade.

-12.26 In assessing future development proposals within the town centre the Council recognises the need for schemes to be sensitive to local character and the physical context of the area, whilst balancing these considerations against the wider regeneration objectives for the town centre and the need to promote growth and investment.
+12.25 In assessing future development proposals within the town centre the Council recognises the need for schemes to be sensitive to local character and the physical context of the area, whilst balancing these considerations against the wider regeneration objectives for the town centre and the need to promote growth and investment.
 Within this context, it is also recognised that, in seeking to meet the strategic objectives of the AAP, some areas within the town centre will be subject to significant potential change and intensification, sometimes involving proposals for higher buildings.
 Therefore in managing this change, the Council will adopt a plan-led approach in assessing proposed schemes of increased height and scale against the criteria set out in development plan policies CS15, DM29 and DM31.
 In particular, proposals involving higher buildings will need to be appropriately located, clearly demonstrate their approach to addressing impact on local character and context, and be of a high quality of urban and architectural design.